verbb/formie/packages/docs/react/server-rendered/styling.md

 </div>
 ```

-## Use `themeConfig` second
+## Use `themeConfig` Second

-If tokens are not enough, `themeConfig` lets you inject classes, attributes, and reset behavior into the shipped server-rendered theme.
+If tokens are not enough, `themeConfig` lets you inject classes, attributes, and reset behaviour into the shipped server-rendered theme.

-### Add classes and attributes
+### Add Classes and Attributes

 Use this when you want to keep Formie's HTML structure but attach app-owned classes or data attributes at known theme hooks: